ISS transit H-alpha Sun

 Check the ISS transit time daily during the week leading up to the transit,

-as prediction times and centreline locations are subject to revision..
+and centreline locations are subject to revision..

 Use a single stack etalon (i.e. bright image) and very high